zxhycxq/reactjs-zh/Docs/reference-dom-elements.md

 React implements a browser-independent DOM system for performance and cross-browser compatibility.
 We took the opportunity to clean up a few rough edges in browser DOM implementations.

-In React, all DOM properties and attributes (including event handlers) should be camelCased.
-For example, the HTML attribute `tabindex` corresponds to the attribute `tabIndex` in React.
+In React, all DOM properties and attributes (including event handlers) should be camelCased. 例如：, the HTML attribute `tabindex` corresponds to the attribute `tabIndex` in React.
 The exception is `aria-*` and `data-*` attributes, which should be lowercased.

 ## Differences In Attributes
 ## 属性方面的不同